kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 - obstacle to calm existence is irregular breathin

 ### 10 - investment in loss
-- loss as a teacher
+- loss is a teacher

 ### 11 - making smaller circles